Weichwerke-Heidrich-Software/setup-bomnipotent-action/README.md

 - `verify-session`: *(Optional and not recommended)* If set to "false" (or some other string that is not "true"), this skips the verification that the entered session data is valid.
 - `version`: *(Optional and not recommended)* The version of the software to install.
 Defaults to 'latest'.

+> Beginning with version 1.3.0 of this action, the BOMnipotent version needs to be 0.6.0 or higher.

 ## Example Usage

 ```yaml